strangeproblem/strangeproblem.github.io/thoughts.md

 We say that probability is a *simplifying model* of the world.
 It does not *truly* describe the world, but it provides us with a simple framework that to allow us to make rough (and useful) predictions about how the real world behaves.

-In general, simplifying models lies, but they are useful lies that can actually give people deeper understanding of how the world works.
+In general, simplifying models are lies, but they are useful lies that can actually give people deeper understanding of how the world works.
 Knowing that flipping a coin behaves almost as if it were random is good knowledge.

-Just be careful that your models don't omit important details.
+Just be careful that your models don't omit important details that cause them to become misleading.

+# On love

+I will now switch topics entirely to talk about something else that is important to me: love.

+In a way, this is actually related to a topic from earlier.
+I mentioned that connecting with other people is an inherent goal.
+Love is particularly intense way of connecting with people.

+## What is love?

+Love is desperately clinging together with someone you trust while facing this cruel, strange world.
+Love is never wanting to let go, even in the face of mortality.

+That's what love is to me, anyway.
+I acknowledge that different people experience love differently.